waitupbozo/Elevate_labs_internship/EDA_report_on_TitanicDataset.md

 **Insights:**

-- Age and Fare impact survival
+- Age and Fare appear to have some correlation with survival.
-- Pclass shows strong survival influence
+- There might be a relationship between Pclass and survival.

 ---